wulabs/crypto/README.txt

   - Guess password (social engineering attacks)

 * Assumptions for a secure implementation:
-  - Randome number generator is truely (Pseudo) random
+  - Random number generator is truly (Pseudo) random
   - No bugs in AES primitives.